fsprojects-archive/zzarchive-generator-fsharp/templates/websharpersuave/README.md

 # <%= namespace %>

 A [websharper.suave](https://github.com/intellifactory/websharper.suave)
-application.
-NuGet support will likely require adding dependencies to the project file.
+application. __Only tested with Paket__ - NuGet support will likely require adding dependencies to the project file.

 ## Logging